andvsilva/data_science_journey/deep_learning/README.md

  - [x] Learn how to fine-tune a pre-trained model to your own custom problem
  - [x] Learn how to use Callbacks to add functionality to your model during training

-- [] 6 — Transfer Learning with TensorFlow Part 3: Scaling Up (Food Vision mini)
+- [x] 6 — Transfer Learning with TensorFlow Part 3: Scaling Up (Food Vision mini)
-  - [] Learn how to scale up an existing model
+  - [x] Learn how to scale up an existing model
-  - [] Learn to how evaluate your machine learning models by finding the most wrong predictions
+  - [x] Learn to how evaluate your machine learning models by finding the most wrong predictions
-  - [] Beat the original Food101 paper using only 10% of the data
+  - [x] Beat the original Food101 paper using only 10% of the data

+- [] 7 — Milestone Project 1: Food Vision
+  - Combine everything you've learned in the previous 6 notebooks to build Food Vision: a computer vision model able to classify 101 different kinds of foods.
+Our model well and truly beats the original Food101 paper.

 Machine Learning is turning things(data) into numbers and finding patterns in those numbers.